-Here is a video overview of 2018 model.
+Here is a video overview of the model.

-UPPAbaby has 3-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+UPPAbaby has a 3-year warranty from the original date of purchase and you have to be the original owner.

 The UPPAbaby Cruz is available in eight different colors: Jake, Denny, Taylor, Emmett, Jordan, Gregory, Loic, Taylor, and Sabrina.
-While most of the models have silver frame, Jake come with the black one.
+While most of the models have silver frame, Jake come with a black one.